Work Retreat Ideas To Re-Energize Your Team.

 The chosen activities should encourage the participation of each team member to promote maximum participation.

 A scavenger hunt can be in a new city where the staff retreats.
-You can put up a set of clues, and the team can take the entire day or a few hours trying to solve it.
+You can put up a set of clues and the team can take the entire day or a few hours trying to solve it.
 Scavenger hunts inspire communication and collaboration.
 Many people can participate in scavenger hunts, making them popular among larger groups.

 You can combine a camping expedition with hiking.
 After picking a location, you can hike to the camping site.
 This can be an excellent chance for team bonding.
 You can have a campfire to play games or a trivia contest at the site.